 - Jean-Luc Ponty "King Kong: John-Luc Ponty Plays the Music of Frank Zappa" 1970 (France)

 Also, Kyary Pamyu Pamyu's slightly Christmas-like song "Mottai-Nightland", wishing you a baffling pink icecream poo holiday (see about 2:00 into the video)!

-The Residents could be the weirdest group of all time.
+The Residents could be the weirdest group of all time, and they are certainly the most obscure.
 More review soon.

 - The Residents "The Third Reich 'n' Roll" 1976 (USA)

 A one-off album by an obscure late psychedelic / Hendrixian wannabe heavy latin rock band; more review soon!